douglas-bernardo/cargon-api/README.md

 ---

-A REST API using NodeJS, Express and Tyopeorm
+A REST API using NodeJS, Express and Typeorm

 &nbsp;